2200 Laura Duncan Rd – between Laura Duncan Rd & Lake Pine Dr.

 Notice: Lake Level to be Lowered for Dam Repair

-Beginning August 2013, the Town of Apex will lower the lake level by 7 feet in preparation for repairs to the existing dam as required by the State of North Carolina.
+Due to dam repairs, the level of Lake Pine has been lowered 7 feet, as required by the State of North Carolina.
 As a result, some of the fish population may be adversely impacted.
 During this project, both the Town and the N.C.
 Wildlife Commission will be monitoring the effects on the fish and marine populations and work to minimize any impact.
-The project will take approximately 90 days to complete.
+Inclement weather and unforseen conditions of the dam have delayed the completion of this project.

 Questions regarding this project can be addressed by email to John Brown or 919.249.3402.